typebrigade/typebrigade.com/README.md

 # Type Brigade

 > I find, if you speak about anything for long enough, it always comes back to type.
-> <footer>—Peter Cocking,<br/>&nbsp;&nbsp;&nbsp;&nbsp;_Designer_</footer>
+> <br/>—Peter Cocking,<br/>&nbsp;&nbsp;&nbsp;&nbsp;_Designer_

 [Type Brigade](http://typebrigade.com) is Vancouver’s type design and typography speaker series and meetup.
 It’s community-driven and completely free to attend.

 ## Running locally

 If you’d like to run the website locally, you’ll need [Node.js installed](http://nodejs.org).
 Then, run the following commands on your terminal.
-If you’re unfamiliar with the terminal, take a look at [this helpful introduction](http://wiseheartdesign.com/articles/2010/11/12/the-designers-guide-to-the-osx-command-prompt/) for help getting started.
+If you’re unfamiliar with the terminal, take a look at [this helpful introduction](http://wiseheartdesign.com/articles/2010/11/12/the-designers-guide-to-the-osx-command-prompt/).

 ```bash
 # Install Harp